Click above to visit the entire site

 She rises off her chair and goes to the window.
 Just now the sun is coming up, the city dot-matrixing into life again, one dark spot at a time turning into light, brightening the buildings and the streets and distant highways.
 The stippling reminds her of the giant Seurat painting in the Art Institute, the one Martin liked.
 Not that Chicago, with its hard charm and gray surfaces - practically still with inactivity at this hour - is anything like Seurat's colorful sprawling picnic.
 But watching the sky open at her window, it is magnificent, especially after all the work she's put in, and a minor epiphany hits.
 We've got it all wrong.
 Normal business hours should be from nine pm to five am so that we're greeted by the sun with work is through.
 All that was despairing and hopeless the night before has evaporated, and all that talk about the transformative power of the light of day has come true for her.
 She is strong again, on firm ground again.
 She has done things as best as she could imagine doing them, and if her imagination is an impoverished one, if it lacks in some fundamental way and the result has been a default to working harder, working longer, her life defaulted into the American dream - hasn't it been a pursuit of happiness all the same?
 Her pursuit of happiness.
 And no one, not Martin, not anyone, can take that away from her.
 It can be taken away only by death.
 And because of these new business opportunities, death, she's afraid, will have to wait.

 This is brave; it has a noble sheen, this acceptance of the facts and rededication to work.
 But it is not realistic.
 Lynn, we know, is not realistic, not, that is, outside the office.
 She has put off dealing with her cancer until it has become quite dangerous.
-In the event, she will have her surgery the following week, but in the circumstances postponing it for even so much as a day seems mad.
-And Lynn is mad, in her highly socialized, functioning way.
+In the event, she will have her surgery the following week, but in the circumstances postponing it for even so much as an hour seems mad.
+And Lynn is mad — highly socialized, highly functional, but nonetheless mad.
 Although there is barely a whisper of sociology in "The Thing to Do and the Place to Be," it's very clear that Lynn is a victim of some sort of uncompleted feminist project.
 She is, at the end of the day, not a man (just feel her lump!).
 She cannot find peace with a man's contentments.
 And the only way to go is denial.

-Mr Ferris has calculated wisely in making Lynn a reasonably sympathetic boss.
+Ferris has calculated wisely in making Lynn a reasonably sympathetic boss.
 She is very demanding - very.
 But she is fundamentally sane.
 She does not throw fits.
 She is not passive-aggressive.
 She understands that her success depends on making the people who work for her want to succeed.
 And they crave her approbation.
 Her smile makes their day.
-Then We Came to the End is not saddled with an unsympathetic harridan at the top.
+Unlike the novel that "one of us" was working on while "we" were all working together, Then We Came to the End is not saddled with an unsympathetic harridan at the top.

 Each of the chapters of Then We Came to the End - except for Lynn's - is prefaced by an old-timey concatenation of scene summaries.
 Here is the heading for the third chapter of "Returns and Departures":